-Many crop species form aerenchyma in the root cortex through programmed cell death.
-The conversion of living cortical cells to air space allows reinvestment of nutrient resources to other plant tissues, including growing root tips, and reduces the metabolic cost of maintaining the root cortex.
-It was therefore hypothesized that RCA formation is advantageous for soil exploration and the capture of soil resources under edaphic stress (Lynch and Brown, 1998; Fan et al., 2003).
-In silico analysis in SimRoot indicates that the effects of RCA formation on root metabolic costs can improve soil exploration and the capture of N, P, and K when those resources limit growth (Postma and Lynch, 2011b).
-Empirical support for improved N capture with greater RCA formation was provided by comparison of maize lines with contrasting RCA formation under suboptimal N regimes in the field in Africa and North America as well as in soil mesocosms (Saengwilai et al., 2014a).
-Under N stress, high RCA genotypes had less root respiration and N content, and greater rooting depth, N capture, growth, and yield.
-The benefit of RCA for N capture suggests that it may also be useful for water capture, as both nitrate and water tend to be deep soil resources (Dathe et al., 2016; Thorup-Kristensen and Kirkegaard, 2016).
-It was therefore proposed that RCA formation would improve water capture under drought (Lynch, 2013).
-Under water stress in field rainout shelters and soil mesocosms, maize
+339 Many crop species form aerenchyma in the root cortex through programmed cell death.
+340 The conversion of living cortical cells to air space allows reinvestment of nutrient 341 resources to other plant tissues, including growing root tips, and reduces the metabolic 342 cost of maintaining the root cortex.
+It was therefore hypothesized that RCA formation is 343 advantageous for soil exploration and the capture of soil resources under edaphic stress 344 (Lynch and Brown, 1998; Fan et al., 2003).
+In silico analysis in SimRoot indicates that the 345 effects of RCA formation on root metabolic costs can improve soil exploration and the 346 capture of N, P, and K when those resources limit growth (Postma and Lynch, 2011).
+347 Empirical support for improved N capture with greater RCA formation was provided by 348 comparison of maize lines with contrasting RCA formation under suboptimal N regimes 349 in the field in Africa and North America as well as in soil mesocosms (Saengwilai et al., 350 2014a).
+Under N stress, high RCA genotypes had less root respiration and N content, 351 and greater rooting depth, N capture, growth and yield.
+The benefit of RCA for N capture 352 suggests that it may also be useful for water capture, as both nitrate and water tend to be 353 deep soil resources (Thorup-Kristensen and Kirkegaard 2016; Dathe et al., 2016).
+It was 354 therefore proposed that RCA formation would improve water capture under drought 355 (Lynch, 2013).
+Under water stress in field rainout shelters and soil mesocosms, maize genotypes with greater RCA formation had reduced root respiration and greater rooting depth, water capture, growth, and yield than related lines with less RCA (Zhu et al., 2010) These results were recently supported by an on-farm analysis of maize lines grown under natural drought conditions by smallholder farmers in Malawi, which showed that lines with greater RCA formation had better water status, growth, and yield than lines with less RCA (Fig. 8, Chimungu et al., 2015b).